Celebration Arts

 Hello Celebration Arts Supporters!

-Your generosity will directly support our operational costs, help us make essential facility improvements, and, most importantly, sustain and expand vital programs like Kids Time and school matinees.
+Your generosity will directly support and sustain and expand vital programs like Kids Time, Teen MAGIC, and school matinees.
 These initiatives offer way more than just performances; they are gateways to diverse perspectives and powerful narratives that enrich the fabric of our community and give our children the much-needed historical context they miss in traditional classrooms.

 We can’t do it without you.